 Congratulations to Semi-Finalists, Finalists and Award Winners!
 We received 67 submissions and provided 30 awards for our first season.
 We've updated our website with links to the #CICHFF 2018 Event Program, Poster and Laurel.
-Please contact us for the passcode.
-Warm thanks to our guests, sponsors and judges.
+Warm thanks to our guests, sponsors and judges!

 On Tues., May 1, 2018, 5-8 PM, we hosted a private post-festival live screening of Jeff Eichen's Lifers Madness the Movie, which stars Tommy Chong, at Denver Open Media (DOM), 700 Kalamath Street.
 Please note, DOM is a non-smoking venue.
 Please consult their website for more rules and guidelines.